cadet702/cadet702.github.io/about.md

 permalink: /about/
 ---

 I'm an electronics and embedded systems enthuasist.
+(TODO: add 1000 Baseball Cards Under The Sea story here)

 ### Contact me